 If your dog lies down and exposes belly, he's trying to show respect or playfulness.
 If you find this behavior interesting, you can encourage it by rubbing his belly.
 Your canine buddy can also expose the belly when he's being attacked by other animals.

 Your companion animal will raise the hackles if he is threatened, insecure, angry or afraid.
 A dog with raised hackles is usually alert and aggressive and can attack any time.

 When your animal is meeting other dogs, he can raise his hackles and stand tall to defend himself in case of any attack from the fellow canines.

 19. Raising Paws

 A dog will dig to bury or uncover his valuables.
-It is normal for him to dig, so you should not be worried if you see your pup having this behavior.
+It is normal for him to dig, so you should not be worried if you see your dog having this behavior.

-Your pet can also dig holes to catch small animals from their hiding places.
+Your four-legged friend can also dig holes to catch small animals from their hiding places.
 Others will dig to create suitable shelters for them and their young ones.

 22. Mounting or Humping